Form 8833 & Tax Treaties – Understanding Your US Tax Return

 - Get Help Filing Form 8833 and Your US Expat Tax Return

-Americans living abroad are spared double taxation through tax treaty agreements.
+Americans living abroad are spared double taxation troubles through tax treaty agreements that the US has with some foreign countries.
 If you live in a foreign country that has a tax treaty with the US, you may need to file IRS Form 8833 along with your tax returns every year.